JoshuaHaustein/planner_tests/README.md

 - Qt4
 - protobuf
 - ompl (1.3.2)
-- ROS Indigo Desktop, ROS Lunar Desktop, (maybe others work as well)
+- ROS Indigo Desktop, ROS Lunar Desktop, ROS Melodic (maybe others work as well)

 Apart from ompl you should be able to install all dependencies from the standard Ubuntu repositories.
 For the installation of ompl, go to http://ompl.kavrakilab.org/download.html and then follow the instructions on